googlemaps/google-maps-ios-utils/README.md

 3. Select the
     [version](https://github.com/googlemaps/google-maps-ios-utils/releases)
     of the Maps SDK for iOS Utility Library that you want to use.
-For new projects, we recommend specifying the latest version and using the "Exact Version" option.
+For new projects, we recommend specifying the latest version and using the "Up to next Major" option.
 See Release Notes for [this library](https://github.com/googlemaps/google-maps-ios-utils/releases) and the [Maps SDK for iOS](https://developers.google.com/maps/documentation/ios-sdk/release-notes) to select the correct version for you.

     - (Recommended) Version 6.x supports the Maps SDK for iOS v9.x
     - Version 5.0 supports the Maps SDK for iOS v8.x